Lysiosquillina maculata: Behavior

 Lysiosquillina maculata display social monogamy with maternal egg care, meaning the females are the ones taking care of the eggs.
-Social monogamy is usually attributed to the large and costly to construct burrows of these species.
+Social monogamy is usually attributed to the large and costly effort to construct burrows of these species.
 These burrows are used for protection, and as a place to hide and wait for prey.
 In addition, there is a large risk associated with finding mates.
 Lysiosquillina maculata also displays sexual dimorphism, with males having larger raptorial appendages, although males and females have similar overall body sizes.

 Evolution

 Lysiosquillina maculata belongs to the crustacean order Stomatopoda.
 Stomatopoda is made up of three distinct suborders, Palaeostomatopodea, Archaeostomatopodea, and Unipeltata.
 All living stomatopods belong to the suborder Unipeltata which contains seven distinct superfamilies of mantis shrimp, made up of almost 500 species.
 Using molecular clocks, research has shown that around 340 million years ago, stomatopods branched off from their closest crustacean relatives.
 They also found that the specialized smashing appendage developed around 126 million years ago, after the spearing appendage which arose around 155 million years ago.